bhishekarora/bhishekarora.github.io/aboutme.md

 ### My History

-I graduated from North cap with CSE honours and I actually started being serious abuot technology while i was working as a technology lead in USA, made a startup failed, started learning multiple web technologies.
+I graduated from North cap with CSE honours and I actually started being serious about technology while i was working as a technology lead in USA, made a startup failed, started learning multiple web technologies.
 Again invested in a startup and it was a little bit of success but it was short lived.